 What’s the problem with the toll free directory?

-Until March 31, 2ooo, AT&T Communications maintained the Toll Free Directory Assistance service, which was the go-to source for toll free number information.
+Up until March 31, 2000, AT&T Communications maintained the Toll Free Directory Assistance service, which was the go-to source for toll free number information.
 This service was originally phone-based (as it predated the internet) and was operator assisted with a 40-cent fee per listing charge to callers from the public.

 One major limitation of the AT&T Toll Free Directory was that the listings were all voluntarily provided by the companies which maintained the registration for individual toll-free telephone numbers (known as RespOrgs or Responsible Organizations).
 Early in the life of toll free numbers, there were very few RespOrgs (and relatively few toll free numbers), so maintaining a toll free directory was pretty simple.
 Today, there are about 350 RespOrgs and over 20 million toll free numbers in operation.
 It’s not surprising that by the time the AT&T’s Toll Free Directory was discontinued, they estimated their directory had less than 5% of the total number of active toll free numbers.